Ray Dybzinski, PhD

 Office #: BVM Hall 312

-I am an applied plant biologist with expertise both in the mathematical representation of complex natural and anthropogenically-forced systems (such as forests, farm fields, and grasslands) and in the connections between ecological theory, observations, and experiments.
-I’m striving to understand why plants have the traits that they do and how those traits will affect the pace of climate change.
-I’m using my understanding of the evolutionary and ecological forces that structure plant communities to devise agricultural practices that are more sustainable and supportive of ecosystem services.
+Dybzinski is an applied plant biologist with expertise both in the mathematical representation of complex natural and anthropogenically-forced systems (such as forests, farm fields, and grasslands) and in the connections between ecological theory, observations, and experiments.
+He's striving to understand why plants have the traits that they do and how those traits will affect the pace of climate change.
+He uses his understanding of the evolutionary and ecological forces that structure plant communities to devise agricultural practices that are more sustainable and supportive of ecosystem services.

 - PhD, Ecology, University of Minnesota, 2007